Do you know or live with someone who you believe has problems with hoarding?

 He compared this reaction, to the emotion we may feel if someone came into our home and emptied out the entire contents of our filing cabinet and scattered the papers all over the floor.

-We would be heart broken, we would be devastated, we would feel violated, it would be beyond our belief that someone would come into our house and do this to us.
-Extreme.
+We may be heart broken, we may be devastated, we may feel violated, it would be beyond our belief that someone would come into our house and do this to us.
+You took the effort to file your documents and now they are scattered all over the floor, how are you expected to find anything now?
+This comparison may seem extreme, but the correlations are strong.

 So why is this the case?
 Dr. Frost explained that those with hoarding disorder are generally very smart people with highly complex methods of processing information.
 Their thinking is so complex and involved that they often get lost in their own mind and have difficulties making decisions.
 More evaluation and more options are considered with each and every decision, which can influence the relationship that they have with everyday objects.